-May I participate in ensembles without being a music major?
+May I participate in ensembles without being a music major or minor?

 Yes, each year we have many students who are studying in other majors across the University, and who participate in many of our Music Department ensembles.
 A list of ensembles and their audition requirements can be viewed in the Ensembles section.
 Contact the faculty, or review the information provided on the webpage to get information on how to audition for the ensemble.

-Can I take lessons or major in saxophone, guitar or harp?
+Can I take lessons or major in harp, saxophone, or guitar?

-Currently, we do not offer private instruction or majors in harp, saxophone or guitar, we do offer some beginning instrumental instruction in jarana jarocha (MUS A 70Z/170Z).
-UCSB's Rec Cen also offers some guitar and mandolin lessons for a fee.
-We also offer lessons (starting Winter quarter only) in the sitar (MUS 22D) and oud (MUS22O), which may be of interest to you if you like guitar.
+Currently, we do not offer private instruction or majors in harp, saxophone or guitar.
+For students who are interested in playing instruments similar to guitar, we offer some beginning instrumental instruction in jarana jarocha (MUS A 70Z/170Z), and sitar lessons (starting Winter quarter only).
+UCSB's Rec Cen offers some guitar and mandolin lessons for a fee.

 Are scholarships available from the Department of Music?

-Yes, each year the Department of Music awards limited scholarships (typically $1,000 per year) to incoming students majoring in Music based on the results of their audition.
-Scholarship awards from the Department of Music are limited to students who have declared and maintain a “Music Major” as their degree plan emphasis.
-Other scholarships may be available to particular studios, and studio teachers will advise students on these opportunitites.
+Yes, each year the Department of Music awards a few scholarships to incoming students majoring in Music based on the results of their audition (no additional application is collected).
+Scholarship awards from the Department of Music are limited to students who are declared and maintain a “Music Major” as their degree plan emphasis.
+Other scholarships may be available to particular studios, and studio teachers will advise students on these opportunities.

-Are practice rooms with pianos available to anyone who wants to practice?
+Are practice rooms with pianos available to anyone?

 No. Music Department rooms are ONLY for UCSB students enrolled in Music Department ensembles or lessons (no exceptions).
-To arrange for access, please make an appointment with Connor Long, by emailing email@example.com, or stop by Music 1251 M-W from 1:30 - 2:30 for key hours.
-A $40 deposit is required, checks or money order (available at the Post Office in the UCen) only, made out to UC Regents is required at the time of your key appointment.
+To arrange for access, please make an appointment with Connor Long, or stop by Music 1251 M-W from 1:30 - 2:30 for key hours.
+A $40 deposit is required, checks, or money order (available at the Post Office in the UCen) only, made out to UC Regents is required at the time of your key appointment.